teaching-lab/stack-cs-activities/activities/data-structures-python/README.md

 4. When two groups are finished, have pairs of the groups compare their selection of data structures for the given use cases.
 Let them justify their choice to the other group.
 	* If there are enough instructors, keep one instructor with each pair of groups.
 	* When relevant or asked for, offer your own opinion or extra information.
+5. (Optional) When a group is finished but others are still working, have them experimentally [measure the timing](https://docs.python.org/3/library/timeit.html) of basic operations in various data structures.
+This prevents the faster groups from being idle.
+	* Create a list and a set with a thousand, a million, or a billion elements by gradually appending numbers in a for loop starting from 1.
+	* Create large lists and tuples using the `range` function.
+	* Insert elements into list and set.
+	* Lookup elements in the list, tuple, and set.
-5. When everyone is finished, invite the whole class to ask further questions or give feedback on what they learned.
+6. When everyone is finished, invite the whole class to ask further questions or give feedback on what they learned.
-6. Preferably, continue with a programming exercise that practices data structures.
+7. Preferably, continue with a programming exercise that practices data structures.

 ## Tips and tricks